jflorian/doubledog-iscsi/README.md

 Presently this module allows you to manage iSCSI targets using scsi-target-utils and iSCSI initiators using iscsi-initiator-utils.
 It has been developed against Fedora 21 using Puppet-3.6.
+It's been used on Fedora 21 and 23 and also on CentOS 7.

 ## Module Description